 Now let's dive in to my actual recommendations for the best stationary bikes for arthritic knees.

-Best Folding Exercise Bike for Arthritic Knees: Exerpeutic 400XL Folding Recumbent Bike
+Best Folding Stationary Bike for Arthritic Knees: Exerpeutic 400XL Folding Recumbent Bike

 Overview: The Exerpeutic Folding Recumbent Bike is an awesome option for anyone interested in low-impact home workouts, especially those with arthritic knees.
 It's a space-saver with a small footprint, a reasonable price tag, and a host of rave reviews.